bo-co2/AlbertaGYPSY/README.md

 # GYPSY Stand Projection Tool

 A standalone desktop application for running Alberta GYPSY (Growth and Yield Projection SYstem).
+Project hundreds of plots with one click and generating identical results as the goverment version.

 ## Download